cea-hpc/modules/doc/source/module.rst

 * Module variant is specified in search query: extra match search is triggered to collect variant information then match them against variant specified in query
+* :ref:`Extra specifier` is specified in search query: extra match search is triggered to collect commands used in modulefiles then match them against extra specifier query

 If search query does not contain an extra query and if variant information should not be reported, no extra match search is performed.
 If search query